elixir-cldr/cldr_print/README.md

 ### Notes

-* The grouping separator, decimal point and exponent characters are defined in the current processes locale or as specified in the `:locale` option to `printf/3`.
+* The grouping separator, decimal point and exponent characters are defined in the current process's locale or as specified in the `:locale` option to `printf/3`.

 * In no case does a non-existent or small field width cause truncation of a field; padding takes place only if the specified field width exceeds the actual width.